micmejia/bible-dump/NKJV/Jeremiah/Jer 48.md

 The horn of Moab is cut off, And his arm is broken," says the Lord.

 ###### 26
-"Make him drunk, Because he exalted _himself_ against the Lord.
+"Make him drunk, Because he exalted himself against the Lord.
 Moab shall wallow in his vomit, And he shall also be in derision.

 ###### 27
 For was not Israel a derision to you?
 Was he found among thieves?
-For whenever you speak of him, You shake _your head in_ _scorn_.
+For whenever you speak of him, You shake your head in scorn.

 ###### 28
-You who dwell in Moab, Leave the cities and dwell in the rock, And be like the dove _which_ makes her nest In the sides of the cave's mouth.
+You who dwell in Moab, Leave the cities and dwell in the rock, And be like the dove which makes her nest In the sides of the cave's mouth.

 ###### 29
-"We have heard the pride of Moab (He _is_ exceedingly proud), Of his loftiness and arrogance and pride, And of the haughtiness of his heart."
+"We have heard the pride of Moab (He is exceedingly proud), Of his loftiness and arrogance and pride, And of the haughtiness of his heart."

 ###### 30
-"I know his wrath," says the Lord, "But it _is_ not right; His lies have made nothing right.
+"I know his wrath," says the Lord, "But it is not right; His lies have made nothing right.

 ###### 31
 Therefore I will wail for Moab, And I will cry out for all Moab; I will mourn for the men of Kir Heres.